Us is the new BBC One TV series - here's all you need to know.

 A synopsis of the show reads:

 Douglas Petersen is blindsided when his wife Connie tells him that she’s not sure she wants to be married to him anymore.
 Agreeing to still go on their planned family grand tour of Europe, Douglas vows to win back the love of his wife and repair his troubled relationship with their son Albie.

 Reflecting David Nicholls' signature mix of humour and heartbreak, Us brings the Petersens' poignant and often hilarious story to life, taking viewers with them on their once-in-a-lifetime journey through some of the most beautiful cities in the world.

-Us will begin on Sunday, September 20 at 9PM on BBC One.
+Us started on Sunday, September 20 at 9PM on BBC One.